openshift/rosa/docs/moactl_list_versions.md

 ### Options

 ```
+      --channel-group string   List only versions from the specified channel group (default "stable")
   -h, --help                   help for versions
 ```

 ### Options inherited from parent commands